ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

-   To verify their installation, run:
+   To verify their installation, run

    ```shell
    ibmcloud plugin list
    ```
    {: pre}

-   You will receive a response like this:
+   You receive a response like this:
    ```shell
    Listing installed plug-ins...